-I support the Gulf Coast for a Green New Deal platform, which aims to advance equity, follow Indigenous and frontline leadership, build community wealth and health, invest in visionary and transformative change, and advance community and local control, using an intersectional approach that values all humans equally — and also recognizes the rights of nature.
+I support the Gulf South for a Green New Deal platform, which aims to advance equity, follow Indigenous and frontline leadership, build community wealth and health, invest in visionary and transformative change, and advance community and local control, using an intersectional approach that values all humans equally — and also recognizes the rights of nature.
 This platform includes some broad initiatives and specific priorities which are essential to a just and equitable future.

 In large part, it’s about creating jobs.
 But this must not replicate the meaningless labor of the old economy.
 The focus has to be on work that improves the quality of life for all residents by mitigating or combatting our new climate reality.
 This is best accomplished in a cooperative framework.
 More specifically, for the city of New Orleans, we must use the economic shifts mandated by the climate crisis to allow meaningful work.
 Climate education across the curriculum is an important piece of the puzzle; robust vocational training programs in wind energy, solar, and battery technologies will open up many opportunities, particularly in our low-income communities.
 Let’s eliminate poverty while also building the future we need.